wewefel/Triton_Bot/README.md

 ### How it Works (for non-programmers)

+A very simple way of viewing this chatbot is customizing our own personal ChatGPT assistant by giving it prompts and specific training information.

+For example, an oversimplified prompt could look like "Your role is to assist users by providing information about UCSD Recreation."
+This helps inform our model what type of answers it should give.

+Then the model is given training data as PDFs of the UCSD Recreation website.
+This is the primary knowledge base of our chatbot.

+The chatbot is built using LLama Index, an industry-leading data framework which loads the UCSD Recreation information and stores it in a way that allows our large language model (LLM) - in this case OpenAI's gpt-3.5-turbo-0125 - to understand.
+After our training information is properly indexed, the user's query is passed to our custom

-1. main.py - Initializing the Chatbot:
+1. main.py - Initializing the AI of the Chatbot:
-This file is the core of your chatbot.
-It starts by loading necessary configurations and setting up tools that your chatbot will use.
-Specifically, it:

-* Establishes a connection to a data source or service, represented here as "rec_engine", which seems to handle queries related to "UC San Diego Recreation".
-* Initializes a chatbot with a predefined model ("gpt-3.5-turbo-0125") capable of understanding and generating human-like text.
-* Defines a function, chat_with_bot, which takes user input, processes it through the chatbot, and returns the chatbot's response.
-If the chatbot is unsure, it asks for clarification.
+* Core of the chatbot.
+Puts pieces together to create the final form of our AI agent.
 2. pdf.py - Handling PDF Data:
-This file manages interactions with PDF documents.
-It:

-Loads data from a PDF file, presumably containing information relevant to the chatbot's knowledge base.
+* Loads data from a PDF file, the chatbot's knowledge base.
-Builds or loads an index from this data, allowing the chatbot to efficiently search and retrieve information from the PDF when answering queries.
+* Builds an index from this data, allowing the chatbot to efficiently search and retrieve information from the PDF when answering queries.
+* (Can be updated to handle many other forms of data simultaneously).
 3. prompts.py - Setting Up Query Templates:
-This file seems to define templates for queries that your chatbot might receive, helping it understand how to process and respond to various types of inquiries.
-It:
+* Defines templates for queries that your chatbot might receive, helping it understand how to process and respond to various types of inquiries.

-Defines an instruction set for converting user queries into executable code, specifically aimed at processing data.
+* Gives an instruction set for converting user queries into executable code, specifically aimed at processing data.
-Establishes a context or purpose for the chatbot, which in this case is to provide information about UC San Diego Recreation facilities.
+* Establishes a context or purpose for the chatbot, which in this case is to provide information about UC San Diego Recreation facilities.
 4. app.py - Web Application Interface:
-This script uses Flask, a web framework, to create a web interface for your chatbot.
-It:
+* Uses Flask, a web framework, to create a web interface for your chatbot.

-Sets up web routes, which are essentially paths users can navigate to interact with your chatbot through a web page.
+* Sets up web routes, which are essentially paths users can navigate to interact with your chatbot through a web page.
-Defines functions for what should happen when users visit these routes, like displaying the chat interface or handling a query sent by a user.
+* Defines functions for what should happen when users visit these routes, like displaying the chat interface or handling a query sent by a user.
 5. index.html - The Web Page:
-This is the HTML file that defines the structure of the web page where users can interact with the chatbot.
-It includes elements like text boxes and buttons that users will use to input their questions.
+* Defines the structure of the web page where users can interact with the chatbot.
+* Includes elements like text boxes and buttons that users will use to input their questions.

 6. style.css - Styling the Web Page:
-This CSS file adds styles to the web page, defining how elements should look visually (like colors, fonts, and layouts) to make the user interface appealing and easy to use.
+* Adds styles to the web page, defining how elements should look visually (like colors, fonts, and layouts) to make the user interface appealing and easy to use.

 7. script.js - Interactivity of the Web Page:
-This JavaScript file makes the web page interactive.
-It handles user actions, like clicking the submit button after typing a question, and ensures that these actions trigger responses from the chatbot.
+* Makes the web page interactive.
+Handles user actions, like clicking the submit button after typing a question, and ensures that these actions trigger responses from the chatbot.